Loyalty programs basics

 - Click Save.

-Create an aggregate counting money spent on every product within transaction
+Create an aggregate counting money spent on the products within a single transaction

-In this step, you create an aggregate which sums the amount of money spent on all products within the one transaction.
+In this part, you create an aggregate which counts amount of money spent on all products within a single transaction.
+This is also a place where you can exclude products from points calculation.

 -